 Promoting my Book

 I took Thanksgiving day off, and returned Friday to continue tweeting.
-On Saturday, I tweeted about a free promo for my book about getting into freelance science writing.
+On Saturday, I tweeted about a promo for my book about getting into freelance science writing.
 It scaled the Amazon Kindle free eBook charts, reaching #1 in “Journalism Writing Reference,” #2 in “Communication Reference, and #3 in “Academic and Commercial Writing Reference” by the end of the day.

 42 people snagged a free copy of the book in one day!

 Looking at the Twitter analytics, it’s clear that I made an impact.
 Even though I took a whole day off due to the holiday, and only checked in a few times Friday and Saturday, the engagement statistics tell a story of high engagement and interest.
 Check out this graph of my ‘impressions’ (the number of times my tweets have been seen) on Twitter.
 For reference, my tweets start at the to the right of the line marked “Nov 21” — the rightmost fourth of the graph.

 My tweets were viewed over 612,000 times:

 I didn’t approach @RealScientists as a learning experience, though I ended up learning a lot.
 I saw it more as an opportunity to practice the social media skills I have learned over the past almost two years, running Fancy Comma’s socials and being a two-time host of @IAmSciComm.

 I used all the tricks I had in my bag, so to speak, to boost engagement and develop a sense of community.
 Despite this, it’s difficult to know how much my tweets resonated.
 Does a high number of retweets, likes, and views translate to meaningful action to improve science communication and involve scientists in the political process?
 There are a lot of people out there, like me (sometimes), who prefer to ‘lurk’ and read tweets without engaging.